isf-dp-cs/isf-dp-cs.github.io/content/old_syllabus/theory/01_system_fundamentals/_index.md

 {{< expand "Markscheme" >}}

 *Award **max** \[4\].*
-*Award \[1\] for a strength and \[1\] for a description.*\ Direct observation allows for studying a process in its natural setting;
+<br>*Award \[1\] for a strength and \[1\] for a description.*
+- Direct observation allows for studying a process in its natural setting;
+- this provides a deeper/more comprehensive understanding of the process;
+<br><br>
-- this provides a deeper/more comprehensive understanding of the process; Observing enables a full assessment of the process/how users interact with their surroundings;
+- Observing enables a full assessment of the process/how users interact with their surroundings;
+- uncovering insights that might be missed through other means;
+<br><br>
-- uncovering insights that might be missed through other means; By observing directly, reliable data and information is obtained/real-time behaviour is captured;
+- By observing directly, reliable data and information is obtained/real-time behaviour is captured;
-- unlike other methods, where responses might be influenced by memory or social desirability; Cost-effective/an efficient way to gather information;
+- unlike other methods, where responses might be influenced by memory or social desirability;
+<br><br>
+- Cost-effective/an efficient way to gather information;
+- direct observation doesn't require extensive surveys/interviews/specialized equipment;
+<br><br>
-- direct observation doesn't require extensive surveys/interviews/specialized equipment; The data collected through direct observation can lead to clear statistical/qualitative outcomes;
+- The data collected through direct observation can lead to clear statistical/qualitative outcomes;
-- a valuable tool for understanding user requirements.;
-- <br><br>  ***Note**: Reward other correct responses.*
+- a valuable tool for understanding user requirements.;<br><br>  ***Note**: Reward other correct responses.*
 {{< /expand >}}

 ---